UTSCC09/project-maintenance/README.md

 **Team Member:** Siying Xu, Yuming Liu, Shaopeng Lin

 ## Description of this application:
 We are going to implement a web application called Dr.Handyman, in which users can find workers for home maintenance projects and skilled trade workers.
-At the same time, workers can find employment opportunities through help wanted advertisements posted by homeowners.
+At the same time, workers can find employment opportunities through help-wanted advertisements posted by homeowners.

 ## Description of the key features that will be completed by the Beta version
 ### User
 **Non authenticated Users**
 - Can search for workers and other people’s postings
-- Can login or sign up to be a client or worker
+- Can log in or sign up to be a client or worker

 **Client**